 KPO implements a number of environmental programmes, which cover all areas of the production activities.
-Among the core programmes, there is a Production Environmental Control (PEC) Programme developed in line with the RoO Environmental Code requirements to meet the following objectives:
+Among the core programmes, there is a Production Environmental Control (PEC) Programme developed in line

 - obtaining reliable data about the Company's emissions and impact of production operations on the environment; - minimizing the impact on the environment and human health; - rapid and proactive response to emergencies; - communication to stakeholders (local communities, state regulatory bodies, Parent companies) about the environmental activities of KPO and risks for human health.